-Communication, Consultation and Cooperation What we found during the audit Communication, consultation, and cooperation are all essential elements of a robust health and safety ethos and are a legal requirement under the Management of Health and Safety at Work Regulations 1999.
-Staff should be provided with health and safety information and be able to raise any health and safety concerns directly to the head, the site manager or The health and safety notice board were in the staff room and was up to date. caretaker, and their line manager.
-Small version of 1974 act poster required.
+Communication, Consultation and Cooperation

+Communication, consultation, and cooperation are all essential elements of a robust health and safety ethos and are a legal requirement under the Management of Health and Safety at Work Regulations 1999.

+Staff should be provided with health and safety information and be able to raise any health and safety concerns directly to the head, the site manager or caretaker, and their line manager.

 Additional health, safety, and welfare information should be provided to staff by the staff handbook, the health, safety, and wellbeing notice board, and regular items on staff and governors meetings.

+The health and safety notice board was up to date and located in the staff room.

+H&S matters are notified in briefings from the headteacher as required.

+Staff meetings are held on Monday, Wednesday, and Friday.

-Good communication of health and safety can be achieved by a number of ways.
+Good communication of health and safety can be achieved by several ways.
 Staff can be provided with health and safety information through:

 - Staff meetings

 - Departmental meetings

-- Health and safety committees
+- · Health and safety committees

 - Leadership groups